Sebastian Nava

-Sebastian Nava (born March 10, 2003) is an American soccer player who plays as a forward for Portland Pilots.
+Sebastian Nava (born March 10, 2003) is an American soccer player who plays as a forward for MLS Next Pro club Los Angeles FC 2.

 Career

 LA Galaxy II

 As a member of the LA Galaxy youth academy, Nava appeared for the club's USL Championship affiliate LA Galaxy II during the 2020 and 2021 seasons.
-He made his professional debut on July 11, 2020 in a 4-0 defeat to the Phoenix Rising.
+He made his professional debut on July 11, 2020, in a 4–0 defeat to the Phoenix Rising.

 College

 In September 2020, Nava committed to play at the University of Portland beginning in the fall of 2021.